Weddings in churches of the Benefice of Whorlton

 If you still cannot demonstrate any of the above connections, you could create one, simply by attending your chosen church’s usual services at least once a month for six consecutive months.

 We are committed to take seriously and to support every person wishing to get married in one of our churches in Carlton-in-Cleveland, Crathorne, Faceby, Middleton-on-Leven, Hutton Rudby and Swainby.
 All of them are beautiful and historic.
 They are located in very picturesque places on the border of North York Moors National Park and Cleveland Hills.
-So, if you feel that it would make you happy to marry in one of them, please contact:
+So, if you feel that it would make you happy to marry in one of them, please contact our Priest-in-Charge (Rector) or Parish Administrator by

 All photo pictures from the wedding of Laura and Thomas Beagrie are published in this website with their permission.